OpenScienceMOOC/site/_posts/2019-12-15-comm-update.md

 ## Code of Conduct
-(ask Bianka and Chris H to write a short notification for this?)
+(Bianka and Chris H to write a short notification)

 ## Tasks distribution